 Indian Railways has launched itself on the road to privatisation by flagging off the Tejas Express running between Lucknow and Delhi and announcing plans to privatise the running of as many as 150 passenger trains.

-New and Renewable Energy Minister R K Singh Thursday expressed confidence that the government will not only achieve the target of installing 175 GW of renewable power by 2022 but also cross that milestone.
+Power and New & Renewable Energy Minister R K Singh on Tuesday exuded confidence that India will achieve 175GW of renewable energy target by 2022.
+“The target of having 175 GW of renewable energy by 2022 looks huge.

 UP government and Dutch company GC International on Tuesday signed an agreement for setting up waste to energy power plants in Muzaffarnagar and Ghaziabad.
 Under the agreement, the company will invest Rs 2,000 crore for setting up the two plants in the two districts.

 Over the past few years, extreme weather events have devastated communities across the world.
 Be it floods, landslides, or wildfires, natural disasters have concerned chief executive officers (CEOs) in India and globally, that a changing environment carries severe market risks.